 For an even easier fix, simply add some warm water to their dish to mellow out the rugged texture of the kibble.

 Who doesn’t love a kibble sundae?
 Finicky chowhounds will warm up to their kibble when it’s topped with flavorful add-ons that kick their dinner up a notch.
 Already-powdered toppers are easiest, but you can also purchase freeze-dried patties or meal mixers to crumble over dry food by hand.

 Subscriptions to BARK Food include optional drool-worthy kibble toppers that will make your pup lick their bowl clean!
-Kibble eaters receive US-sourced meats, proteins, and probiotics baked into every delicious bite, and toppers like the single-ingredient “Bada Bing, Bada Beef” to sprinkle on generously.
-Add it to your delivery for your Pit bull, Chihuahua, or Labrador (more breeds coming soon!)
+Kibble eaters receive US-sourced meats, proteins, and probiotics baked into every delicious bite, and toppers like the single-ingredient “Bada Bing!
+Bada Beef!“ to sprinkle on generously.
+Add it to your delivery for your Pit bull, Chihuahua, or Labrador, and more!

 Related Article: How To Switch To A New Dog Food The Right Way

 Low-fat cheeses like cottage cheese and mozzarella are lower in sodium and lactose compared to other cheeses, so not only will they keep your pup from plumping up, but they’ll also lessen the chance of a tummy ache.